jshoe/python-tasklist/README.md

 # Python Tasklist Manager

-A personal command-line tasklist / todos manager.
-Some Vim-style commands.
-Work in progress.
+A personal command-line tasklist / todos manager:
+- Some Vim-style commands.
+- Demo JSON data is included in demo_data.txt.
+- Project is a work in progress.
 <br><br>
 ## Commands:
 - New task format is: "n Task body; Category; Date"